JustAGhosT/phoenixvc-idea-generator/docs/migration/README.md

 4. **Dependencies** - Follow [Dependency Management](./dependency-management.md) guidelines
 5. **Version Control** - Use the [Version Control Strategy](./version-control-strategy.md)

+## Styling Approach

+We use a combination of Tailwind CSS and CSS LESS Modules for styling:

+1. **Tailwind CSS** - For rapid UI development and consistent design tokens
+2. **CSS Modules** - For component-specific styles that go beyond Tailwind
+3. **CSS Variables** - For theme values and dynamic styling

+## Accessibility Standards

+We prioritize accessibility in our component design:

+1. **Semantic HTML** - Using the correct HTML elements
+2. **ARIA Attributes** - Adding proper aria roles and attributes
+3. **Keyboard Navigation** - Ensuring all interactions work with keyboard
+4. **Focus Management** - Proper focus handling for modals and dialogs
+5. **Color Contrast** - Meeting WCAG AA standards for contrast

 ## Challenges and Mitigation

 | Challenge | Mitigation Strategy |